 “Rebelling is not what a good woman does”

-In short the young bride is being advised to adopt the cultural dos and don’t of patriarchal society.
-The elderly women advise her to be submissive and even if she has to witness abuse in form a slap be grateful that it wasn’t his shoe.
+In short the young bride is being advised to adopt the cultural dos and don’t of a patriarchal society.
+The elderly women advise her to be submissive and even if she has to endure abuse in form a slap be grateful that it wasn’t his shoe.